-Continuous variables were analyzed using the Kruskal-Wallis test with post-hoc analyses with Mann-Whitney U-tests whenever appropriate.
+Continuous variables were analysed using the Kruskal-Wallis test with post-hoc analyses with Mann-Whitney U-tests whenever appropriate.
 The significant Kruskal-Wallis offers protection against an inflated α -error rate when performing multiple comparisons.
 Furthermore, Benjamini-Hochberg correction was used to correct for multiple comparisons.
-If values were not significant after this correction, NS was placed in the text after the unadjusted P value.
+If values were no longer significant after this correction, NS was placed in the text after the unadjusted P-value.
 The area under the curve (AUC) was calculated for the arterial and venous curves of the plasma measurements for the early and late reperfusion phase.
 A delta AUC was calculated (venous minus arterial) and the null hypothesis (delta AUC is 0) was tested by a paired t-test.
-Histological stainings were analyzed with a one-way betweengroups analysis of variance (ANOVA).
-The Wilcoxon signed rank test was used to analyze differences between early and late ischemic biopsies for the mRNA analysis and NF- κ B activity.
-All statistical tests were performed using SPSS statistical analysis software version 17.0 (SPSS Inc, Chicago, IL, USA).
-A P value < 0.05 was considered significant.
-Graph error bars represent the mean ± standard error of the mean (SEM) unless stated otherwise.
+Histological stainings were analysed with a one-way between-groups analysis of variance (ANOVA).
+The Wilcoxon signed rank test was used to analyse differences between early and late ischaemic biopsies for the mRNA analysis and NF-KB activity.
+All statistical tests were performed using SPSS statistical analysis software version 17.0 (SPSS Inc., Chicago, IL, USA).
+A P-value < 0.05 was considered significant.
+Graph error bars represent the mean \pm standard error of the mean (SEM) unless stated otherwise.